budget furniture

 Investment Value

-However, real wood furniture also comes with certain drawbacks:
+However, solid wood furniture also comes with certain drawbacks:

 • Higher Cost: Compared to particle board, solid wood furniture carries a steeper price tag.
 The cost reflects the quality of the lumber, the level of craftsmanship involved, and the inherent value of the natural material.

-• Heavy and Challenging to Move: One downside of solid wood furniture is that it can be heavy and hard to move.
+• Weight: One downside of solid wood furniture is that it can be heavy and hard to move.
 However, the strength and durability of natural wood can outweigh this minor inconvenience.
 Plus, with some good planning, you can easily overcome this slight disadvantage.

 Enso Dining Set by TY Fine Furniture, made from natural solid wood